jellejurre/VRCSDKPlus/README.md

 Note: this fork goes against Dreadrith's, the Original Author, wishes.
-Is is however compliant with the original OS license.
+It is however compliant with the original OS license.

 <div align="center">